Top 20 Guyanese Drinks for Staying Cool and Hydrated

 Let’s get right to it.

 Some even use mauby syrup and mix it with water.
 However, the best mauby is prepared the traditional way, boiling the bark with sugar and spices.
-The flavor is similar to root beer but Mauby has a slightly bitter aftertaste.
-But it is quite refreshing when served in a tall glass with ice.
+It tastes somewhat like root beer but has a slightly bitter aftertaste.
+It’s especially refreshing when served in a tall glass with ice.

 2. Sugarcane Juice

 Guyana is one of the largest sugar producers in the Caribbean region.
 Sugarcane juice, more commonly known in Guyana as cane juice, is another popular drink that the locals enjoy.
 It is delicious, nutritious, and refreshing.

-Swank is a refreshing drink that can help to beat the heat and goes well with a specially cooked meal.
-This drink is also called lime wash, lime water, lime drink, and even limeade.
-Most Guyanese will have limes at home so it is one of the most popular drinks when looking for something refreshing.
+Swank is a revitalizing beverage that aids in combating the heat and perfectly complements a specially prepared meal.
+This beverage is known by various names such as lime wash, lime water, lime drink, and even limeade.
+Since limes are commonly found in Guyanese households, it has become one of the most favored choices for a refreshing drink.

 Swank is a revitalizing blend of lime juice, brown sugar, and water served with ice.
 Swank means full of life or energy and that is exactly how you feel after downing a chilled glass.

 4. Coconut Water

-Coconuts can be found all over Guyana and the Caribbean, so coconut water has become a staple drink in the region.
+Coconuts can be found all over Guyana and the Caribbean, so coconut water has become a staple drink in the Caribbean.
 This fruit has tons of health benefits since they are packed with electrolytes, vitamins, and other nutrients.
 It is naturally refreshing and has a sweet and nutty taste.

 5. Sorrel Drink